Peter Molitor: Life and work

 After completing his work there, he returned to Düsseldorf with his young family, where their third child, a son, was born in 1860.
 That same year, he joined the progressive artists' association, Malkasten.
 Until 1882, he participated in the construction of the Church of Saint Nikolaus, commuting between Düsseldorf and Koblenz.
 The Passion Cycle, a series of ten large wall paintings, occupied him for six years.
 Some of the stained glass windows based on his drawings were destroyed in World War II.

 In 1891, he resigned from Malkasten without stating a reason.
 From then until 1895, he was occupied with creating small format drawings on behalf of the Association for the Dissemination of Religious Images.
 The drawings were then turned into engravings by Josef Kohlschein, and reproduced for distribution.

-In 1897, he sold his home in Düsseldorfer and went to live with relatives in Oberlahnstein, near Lahneck Castle.
+In 1897, he sold his home in Düsseldorf and went to live with relatives in Oberlahnstein, near Lahneck Castle.
 Nine months later, he died of a stroke, aged seventy-six.